rdeneau/gitbook-fsharp-training/functions/3-syntax.md

 {% hint style="info" %}
 Notes

-1. `TailCall`  attribute was added in F# 8 to indicate (to the compiler and to the reader) that the function should be tail recursive.
+1. `TailCall`  attribute was added in F♯ 8 to indicate (to the compiler and to the reader) that the function should be tail recursive.
 2. `loop` is a name idiomatic for this type of recursive sub-function.
 3. At lines 5 and 6, we see that now the recursive calls to `loop` are really the last call, hence the tail recursion.
-4. &#x20;We can verify that the function is compiled as a `while` loop in [SharpLab](https://sharplab.io/#v2:DYLgZgzgNAJiDUAfA2gHgCoEMCWwDCmwwAfALoCwAUMAKYAuABAE40DGDY2TEdA8kwxg0wmAK7A6ANUKiaDAA4sY2Vpjpzg2HgwC8VBgYYBbNawAWDTdoDu2Omf2HEDZKQYBaYoOFiJ04LKGQcEhoaEA9OEMgLwbgBI7DADKAPZMdNg0jgbOAB4MICAMAPoM1mY0AHYKSipqcrmeDLlhzUGRMfHJqemZDM7F+cw02g2c3HwCQiLiUjJyijTKquqD2gxtcQwAgvLyNMDMAJesotzYYAyASYQMrEnlaeWyVEA=).
+4. We can verify that the function is compiled as a `while` loop in [SharpLab](https://sharplab.io/#v2:DYLgZgzgNAJiDUAfA2gHgCoEMCWwDCmwwAfALoCwAUMAKYAuABAE40DGDY2TEdA8kwxg0wmAK7A6ANUKiaDAA4sY2Vpjpzg2HgwC8VBgYYBbNawAWDTdoDu2Omf2HEDZKQYBaYoOFiJ04LKGQcEhoaEA9OEMgLwbgBI7DADKAPZMdNg0jgbOAB4MICAMAPoM1mY0AHYKSipqcrmeDLlhzUGRMfHJqemZDM7F+cw02g2c3HwCQiLiUjJyijTKquqD2gxtcQwAgvLyNMDMAJesotzYYAyASYQMrEnlaeWyVEA=).
 {% endhint %}

 🔗 [Tail recursion | Wikipedia](https://en.wikipedia.org/wiki/Tail_call)